grantlevang/portfolio/exploratory_analysis_youtube_videos/README.md

 This is a data analysis based in a Jupyter notebook with a Python engine.

-The data is available in `youtube.txt`.
+The data is available in **youtube.tx**.

-The notebook (available as `exploratory_analysis_youtube_videos.ipynb`) contains an analysis of relationships between variables inluding visualizations and scores, and identifies the most significant variables contributing to views.
+The notebook (available as **exploratory_analysis_youtube_videos.ipynb**) contains an analysis of relationships between variables inluding visualizations and scores, and identifies the most significant variables contributing to views.

 Viewing the notebook requires Jupyter, available here: https://jupyter.org/.